xrl/xrl.github.io/_posts/2016-10-09-intellij-for-rust.markdown

  * Sometimes cannot cross crate boundaries.
 I use a single git repo with two root modules: the library module and my test suite.
 The rust plugin cannot jump from the test suite to the library.
  * `cmd-1`, `cmd-2`, etc are reserved for opening the variety of drawers.
 I prefer jumping to tabs.
  * Can get lost in the preference.
 For example, Rust plugin related entries are found in at least two spots.
- * Plugin cannot jump to lines based on backtrace
+ * Plugin cannot jump to code based on backtrace
  * Keyboard shortcuts could be more ergonomic but I've gotten used to them

 In any case